ayshegulkoca/bookstore/README.md

 Convert Excel data to a more accessible format if necessary

-Consider adding a backend (Flask, Django) and a database
+Consider adding a backend (Flask, Django) and a database.